nairobilug/nairobilug.or.ke/content/heka-influxdb-and-grafana.md

 Tags: linux, heka, influxdb, grafana
 Slug: heka-influxdb-and-grafana
 Author: Jason Rogena
-Summary: My experience configuring Heka, InfluxDB, and Grafana for monitoring logs and live server stats
+Summary: My experience configuring Heka, InfluxDB, and Grafana for monitoring logs and live server stats.

 I recently started working at a startup :).
 My first task there was to configure their new Linux server to host some live apps.
 I, professionally, haven't done sysadmin work but since I've been configuring Linux VPSs to play with for some time now I figured it wouldn't be that hard doing the initial setup.
 I did the usual; install and configure the necessary packages, firewall stuff, automated deployment of the apps, and of course, monitoring.
 I tried to do as much as possible on Ansible — I'm no idiot.

 Settling on what I should use for monitoring took quite some time.
 There a so many ways you can kill this rat; Logstash, Gaphite, [Prometheus](http://prometheus.io), [Heka](https://hekad.readthedocs.org/en/latest), and the list goes on and on.
 I knew, however, what I wanted:

 1. Easily deployable — mainly because I didn't want to have to do a lot of work on Ansible
 2. Monitors both live stats and log files
 3. Can run as a daemon
 4. Has (or supports) a sexy graph dashboard

 Prometheus and Heka came up top.
 Prometheus comes bundled with an integrated time-series database and a graph dashboard.
 Heka, on the other hand, only collects and processes the time-series data.
 It might look like Prometheus has a leg up on Heka (it probably does in most use-cases).
 Using Prometheus, however, means that you have to use everything Prometheus.
 I hate being locked down — hey boo ;)!
 Heka supports a [variety of data outputs](https://hekad.readthedocs.org/en/v0.10.0b0/config/outputs/index.html) including a host of storage engines ([InfluxDB](https://influxdata.com) being one of them), IRC, ElasticSearch, HTTP, etc. [Grafana](http://grafana.org) can graph data stored in an InfluxDB database.
 InfluxDB and Grafana are also very easy to install and run as daemons.
 Sorted!